inexxt/GTAP2019/Description.md

    `quote-eval : Pi-eval ∘ quote-Pi ≡ id`
  - that executing a Pi 1-combinator and then quoting the result gives us the same (with respect to 2-combinators) combinator back:
    `eval-quote : {A B : PiType} -> (c : A <-> B) -> ((quote-Pi ∘ Pi-eval) c) <=> c`

+The picture below hopefully shows it more clearly (picture)

 ## The discussion of specifics